nkavya00/recipes-and-cuisines-analysis/README.md

   frameborder="0"
 ></iframe>

-Looking at the distribution of ingredients across recipes, I found that salt is overwhelmingly the most common ingredient with over 10,000 appearances, followed by a cluster of fundamental ingredients like olive oil, butter, onion, and garlic cloves each appearing in around 5,000 recipes.
-This pattern suggests that these basic ingredients form the foundation of cooking across many cuisines, which could make them less useful as distinguishing features for predicting specific cuisines, and might be something to look out for in creating my model.
+Looking at the distribution of ingredients across recipes, we found that salt is overwhelmingly the most common ingredient with over 10,000 appearances, followed by a cluster of fundamental ingredients like olive oil, butter, onion, and garlic cloves each appearing in around 5,000 recipes.
+This pattern suggests that these basic ingredients form the foundation of cooking across many cuisines, which could make them less useful as distinguishing features for predicting specific cuisines, and might be something to look out for in creating our model.

 ---

 **Bivariate Analysis**:

-Next, I conducted some bivariate analyses in order to examine relationships between cuisines and other variables in the dataset.
-First, I looked at if different cuisines had different health ratings, as this was a variable I was planning on training my model with.
+Next, we conducted some bivariate analyses in order to examine relationships between cuisines and other variables in the dataset.
+First, we looked at if different cuisines had different health ratings, as this was a variable we was planning on training our model with.
 The graph of the relationship between cuisine and health rating is shown below:

 <iframe
   src="assets/bivar1.html"